ngx-archive/nginx-extras-docs/docs/lua/openssl.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-openssl [v0.8.5](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.8.5){target=_blank} released on Feb 02 2022.
+This document describes lua-resty-openssl [v0.8.7](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.8.7){target=_blank} released on Mar 18 2022.

 <hr />